Our agent portal services are temporarily unavailable. Our team is investigating with high priority. Updates: status page arrow-yellow-color

 Every workflow is different, and depending on the type of analysis carried out, one should expect varying insights.

 Using A/B testing, you can examine the customers’ journey across multiple workflows.
-If the insights are consistent, you can rest assured that the customer journey analytics is effective.
+If the insights are consistent, you can rest assured that the customer journey analytics are effective.

 Importance of customer journey analysis